Relationships are the foundation of private equity dealmaking.

 Relationship intelligence

-Relationship intelligence is a type of data enrichment that analyzes all the data points across a firm’s business network—ensuring your team can easily identify the warmest introductions and act quickly on these insights.
+Relationship intelligence is a type of data enrichment that analyzes all the data points across your firm’s business network—ensuring your team can easily identify the warmest introductions and act quickly on these insights.
 When you can outsource your memory to your CRM solution, you can trust that important relationships won’t fall through the cracks.

 A CRM with relationship intelligence features turns your network of business relationships into an ecosystem that drives success, instead of a tangled web of missed opportunities and crossed wires.